 With its long history of political, economic, and social instability, Honduras is among the countries in Central America most affected by poverty and insecurity.

-Medical treatment for rape includes post-exposure prophylaxis to prevent HIV and hepatitis B infections, and treatment for other sexually transmitted infections, such as syphilis and gonorrhea.
+In 2018, Doctors Without Borders/Médecins Sans Frontières continued to offer comprehensive care to victims of violence, including sexual violence, in various clinics in the capital, Tegucigalpa.
+Our teams provide medical treatment for rape, including post-exposure prophylaxis to prevent HIV and hepatitis B infection, and treatment for other sexually transmitted infections such as syphilis and gonorrhoea.
 In addition, counseling, group therapy, and psychological first aid are available.

-In accordance with international protocols, MSF continues to advocate access to comprehensive medical care for victims of sexual violence in Honduras, where emergency contraception is still banned.
+In accordance with international protocols, we continue to advocate access to comprehensive medical care for victims of sexual violence in Honduras, where emergency contraception is still banned.